Trade uncertainty: Explore resources and tools for your business.

 What is due diligence?

-The investigation is usually carried out by the party contemplating a business transaction.
+The investigation is usually carried out by the party looking to complete a business transaction.
 Due diligence helps the buyer evaluate the advantages and risks involved.

-As part of the LOI discussions, the vendor typically shares basic information about the business to let the buyer see if the target fits their business strategy.
+In this phase of your discussions, the vendor typically shares basic information about the business.
+This is to let you see if the target fits with your business strategy.

 Why conduct due diligence?

-Due diligence allows the buyer to gain a much more detailed understanding of the business and confirm that the acquisition is a good idea.
-The vendor provides comprehensive commercial, financial, legal and other information so the buyer can understand how the business works.
+Due diligence allows you, as the buyer, to gain a much more detailed understanding of the business and confirm that the acquisition is a good idea.
+The vendor provides comprehensive commercial, financial, legal and other information so you can understand how the business works.

 “Due diligence allows you to test your initial expectations, make sure there are no major red flags and confirm that your initial valuation and LOI still makes sense,” Meloche says.